Functional Object-Oriented Network for Manipulation Learning: Analysis of FOON

 \section{Analysis of FOON}

 We primarily focus on determining the most central or important nodes in our network.
-The importance of the node will lie in the frequency of this node in the interaction of one node with many other nodes.
-This measure of importance in networks is referred to as {\it centrality}, and this is a computed value that is assigned to each node.
-There are many ways of computing the centrality, and the measures we have applied to FOON were {\it degree} centrality, {\it eigenvector} centrality and {\it Katz} centrality \cite{Newman}.
+The importance of a node is reflected by the frequency at which said node interacts with other nodes.
+This measure of importance is referred to as {\it centrality}, and this is a computed value that is assigned to each node.
+There are many ways of computing the centrality, and the measures we have applied to FOON were {\it degree} centrality, {\it eigenvector} centrality and {\it Katz} centrality.
 The one-mode projected network is used specifically for centrality analysis on objects to observe the relationship between tools and ingredients used in a FOON.

-We can apply the information obtained to our specific application, where we can determine from the object nodes which objects need to be frequently used by the robot, and from the motion nodes which manipulation skills are the most important for the robot to learn well.
+We refer readers to \cite{Newman} for a more in-depth review on graph theory.
+We can apply the obtained information to our specific application, where we can determine from the object nodes which objects need to be frequently used by the robot, and from the motion nodes which manipulation skills are the most important for the robot to learn and execute with particularly high dexterity.